-Home PageLog inREACH FOR THE STARS...POSSIBILITIES...MAKING A DIFFERENCE...BOOKS BUILD BRAINS...ADVENTURE...
-Overall attendance this last week was 95.9% and this year we are at 95.9% for the whole school.
-Well done Westerhope.
+Home PageLog inREACH FOR THE STARS...POSSIBILITIES...MAKING A DIFFERENCE...BOOKS BUILD BRAINS...ADVENTURE..
+Attendance for week five of this half term was 94.6% and this year we are at 95.7% for th whole school.

 Look at all of the fabulous writing going on across school - children are excited to share and discuss what they have been writing and there is lots of brilliant work displayed around school.
 Here are just a few examples...

 Text features displayed

 A fantastic explanation on how to trap a dragon